 - Make referrals to appropriate community services and act as a link or bridge for union members.

 - Follow-up and ensure that referrals are appropriate, services meet the member’s needs, and support systems are in place once the member returns to his/her job.

 - Act as a liaison to the community on behalf of the local and support member and union involvement in the community.

 - Engage in prevention and union action by identifying issues that are having an impact on members and the community, and to identify ways the local union can respond.

-The Labour Community Advocate Training brings together the worlds of ministry and guidance counseling in meaningful, relevant, and authentic ways as we make outreach into the community.
+The Labour Community Advocate Training brings together the worlds of ministry and guidance counselling in meaningful, relevant, and authentic ways as we make outreach into the community.